 Santa Cruz Mountains Art Center

 This extensive arts resource rests along the banks of the San Lorenzo River.
 There’s a gallery that’s open to the public as well as regular studio workshops for both kids and adults.
 Drop by during their upcoming holiday boutiques and browse gifts crafted by local artists.

 Boulder Creek Golf & Country Club

 This picturesque 18-hole-course is set within the redwoods near Big Basin Redwoods State Park.
-The scenery speaks for itself, but regulars return for the their beloved bent grass greens.
+The scenery speaks for itself, but regulars return for their beloved bent grass greens.
 There’s a full-service restaurant & bar that’s open to the public as well as conference and lodging facilities.